 How long does it take to get your partner’s attention when you call or text them?
 If they mostly respond quite quickly, it’s a good sign.
 It demonstrates that you’re important to them.
 Couples who have a good connection know how to bid for each other’s attention.
 They give each other attention without hesitation, without waiting hours or days for a response.

-But if your partner often seems uninterested, preoccupied, requires you to repeat yourself or if you need to say something in an exaggerated way just to get their attention – watch out!
-A partner who doesn’t nurture your relationship and give attention to you can cause you to feel alone and the relationship to slowly become disconnected.
+But if your partner often seems uninterested, preoccupied, distant, requires you to repeat yourself or if you need to say something in an exaggerated way just to get their attention – watch out!
+A partner who doesn’t nurture your relationship and give attention to you in a good enough way can cause you to feel alone.
+This often means the relationship slowly becomes disconnected.

-If we don’t take part in and give value to spending quality time together and to building rituals of connection, we fail to share important life experiences.
-These contribute to a happier and more fulfilling relationship, filled with memories of shared experiences.
+If you don’t take part in and give value to spending quality time together and to building rituals of connection, you fail to share important life experiences.
+It is these shared experiences which contribute to relationship happiness.
+They are filled with memories of giving your attention to each other during a shared activity.

 6. How you give your acceptance

-In the first stage of couple relationships, most of us see our partners in their best light, as the “perfect partner” for us.
+In the first stage of couple relationships, most of us see our partners in their best light.
+We see them as the “perfect partner” for us.
 We are often infatuated and driven by love and lust.
-However, as time goes by, we begin to see our partner’s imperfections, their humanity.
-Passion might fade over time, because it’s inevitable that our partner cannot keep up with our expectations.
+However, as time goes by, we naturally begin to see our partner’s imperfections and their humanity.
+Passion might fade over time, because no-one can keep up with our expectations.
 These are the predictable stages in all relationships.
-All honeymoons end and we must learn to face the tasks of daily living together.
-The more we know about these stages of relationship, the easier it is to accept and work with the stage we’re in.
+All honeymoons end.
+We must then learn to face the tasks of living together daily and working as a team.
+The more we know about the stages of relationship, the easier it is to accept and work with the stage we’re in.

-A note of warning, exceptions to these suggestions are: one-sided anger/abuse, addictions or ongoing affairs.
-Again, don’t do this alone.
+Exceptions to these suggestions are: one-sided anger/abuse, addictions or ongoing affairs.
+If you are facing any of these in your relationship, don’t do this alone.
 Call RESPECT – 1800 737 732, or go to these websites RESPECT and White Ribbon Australia for support.

 Good relationships are made over time, they are not ready-made to order.